georgepar/slp/README.md

 **Note**: Wandb logging is enabled by default.
 You can either

 - Create an account and run `wandb login` when you clone the repo in a new machine to store the results in the online managed environment
-- Run `wandb offline` when you clone the repo to disable remote sync
+- Run `wandb offline` when you clone the repo to disable remote sync or use the `--offline` command line argument in your scripts
 - Use one of their self-hosted solutions